civican/legisinfo/44-1/bills/C-11/bill_text.md

 **(11)** In this section, **programming undertaking** means

-  a programming undertaking, as defined in subsection 2(1) of the `Broadcasting Act`, **that is carried on lawfully under that Act**;
+  a programming undertaking, as defined in subsection 2(1) of the `Broadcasting Act`, that is carried on lawfully under that Act;

   a programming undertaking described in paragraph (a) that originates programs within a network, as defined in subsection 2(1) of the `Broadcasting Act`; or

-  a distribution undertaking, as defined in subsection 2(1) of the `Broadcasting Act`, **that is carried on lawfully under that Act**, in respect of the programs that it originates.
+  a distribution undertaking, as defined in subsection 2(1) of the `Broadcasting Act`, that is carried on lawfully under that Act, in respect of the programs that it originates.

   For greater certainty, it does not include an online undertaking, as defined in subsection 2(1) of the `Broadcasting Act`.

-> **Explanatory Note**:
-> Existing text of subsection 30.8(11):
-> *Existing Text*:
-> > In this section, **programming undertaking** means
-> > a programming undertaking as defined in subsection 2(1) of the `Broadcasting Act`;
-> > a programming undertaking described in paragraph (a) that originates programs within a network, as defined in subsection 2(1) of the `Broadcasting Act`; or
-> > a distribution undertaking as defined in subsection 2(1) of the `Broadcasting Act`, in respect of the programs that it originates.
-> > The undertaking must hold a broadcasting licence issued by the Canadian Radio-television and Telecommunications Commission under the `Broadcasting Act`, or be exempted from this requirement by the Canadian Radio-television and Telecommunications Commission.

 ### Section 39

 Subsection 30.9(7) of the Act is replaced by the following:

-**(7)** In this section, **broadcasting undertaking** means a broadcasting undertaking, as defined in subsection 2(1) of the `Broadcasting Act`, that holds a broadcasting licence issued by the Canadian Radio-television and Telecommunications Commission under that Act. **For greater certainty, it does not include an online undertaking, as defined in that subsection 2(1).**
+**(7)** In this section, **broadcasting undertaking** means a broadcasting undertaking, as defined in subsection 2(1) of the `Broadcasting Act`, that holds a broadcasting licence issued by the Canadian Radio-television and Telecommunications Commission under that Act.
+For greater certainty, it does not include an online undertaking, as defined in that subsection 2(1).

-> **Explanatory Note**:
-> Existing text of subsection 30.9(7):
-> *Existing Text*:
-> > In this section, **broadcasting undertaking** means a broadcasting undertaking as defined in subsection 2(1) of the `Broadcasting Act` that holds a broadcasting licence issued by the Canadian Radio-television and Telecommunications Commission under that Act.

 ### Section 40

   **(1)** The definition **new media retransmitter** in subsection 31(1) of the Act is replaced by the following:

-    **new media retransmitter** means a person whose retransmission **would be** lawful under the `Broadcasting Act` — **as that Act read immediately before the day on which section 31.1 of that Act comes into force** — only by reason of the `Exemption order **for digital media broadcasting undertakings**`, issued by the Canadian Radio-television and Telecommunications Commission as the appendix to **Broadcasting Order CRTC 2012-409, as it read immediately before that day**; (**retransmetteur de nouveaux médias**)
+    **new media retransmitter** means a person whose retransmission would be lawful under the `Broadcasting Act` — as that Act read immediately before the day on which section 31.1 of that Act comes into force — only by reason of the `Exemption order for digital media broadcasting undertakings`, issued by the Canadian Radio-television and Telecommunications Commission as the appendix to Broadcasting Order CRTC 2012-409, as it read immediately before that day; (**retransmetteur de nouveaux médias**)

   **(2)** The definition **new media retransmitter** in subsection 31(1) of the Act is repealed.